SoulessAdam/autoMemer/README.md

   * Hunting Rifle
   * Laptop
   * Fishing Pole
-  * Lifesavers (Random Events may kill you, be wary, this is a precautionary item)
+  * Lifesavers (Random Events may kill you, be wary.
+This is a precautionary item)

 * To stop the script use the Keyboard Interrupt shortcut, ``Control``+``C`` to stop, or close the Python window.